Your home

 Talk to your Superintendent if you need extra copies of a key, or if you have lost keys and need to have your locks changed.
 Please do not change the locks on your own.
 Adding or changing locks is a violation of your lease.
 If your lock has to be broken to enter your unit, you will be charged for the repairs.

 In an emergency or after hours, call the Client Care Centre at 416-981-5500.
-Please know there is a charge for changing a lock or fixing a broken lock.
+Please know you may be

 Please do not give copies of your keys or fobs to people who are not part of your household.
-This violates your lease and is a safety risk.
+This puts everyone’s safety at risk and violates your lease.

 When you move out, simply return your keys to your Superintendent on your last day.